Ah, May…caught somewhere between Easter and the peak tourist season. Warmer and drier than April, but not as hot as the summer.

 Go for a swim (or run)

-Vienna’s numerous outdoor public swimming facilities should open up for the summer from early May.
+Vienna’s numerous outdoor public swimming facilities usually open up for the summer from early May.
 These include:

 - Family facilities, with shallow pools and family-friendly prices